-3. A method for separating oil from water comprising, in sequence, the steps of separating the said bouyant layer from the water, adding the said bouyant layer to a body of water, allowing the hydrophobic silica to remain in contact with the water until the silica becomes hydrophilic by losing its hydrophobicity, thereby entering into the water phase and releasing the sorbed oil, thus forming an oil layer, separating the resultant oil layer from the water, separating the silica from the water, and rendering the silica re-cyclable by treating it with anhydrous, gaseous HF to renew its hydrophobicity.
+3. A method for separating oil from water compris-

+- adding to an oil-containing body of water an amount of finely-divided silica, said silica being characterized as containing sorbed HF values which render the silica hydrophobic, - the amount of said silica being an amount sufficient to sorb at least a portion of the oil, thereby creating a bouyant layer on the water comprising oil sorbed on hydrophobic silica, separating the said bouyant layer from the water, adding the said bouyant layer to a body of water, allowing the hydrophobic silica to remain in contact with the water until the silica becomes hydrophilic by losing its hydrophobicity, thereby entering into the water phase and releasing the sorbed oil, thus forming an oil layer, separating the resultant oil layer from the water, separating the silica from the water, and rendering the silica re-cyclable by treating it with anhydrous, gaseous HF to renew its hydrophobicity.